aws-samples/aws-sync-proxy-redshift-users-app/README.md

 ### Parameters

-The Sync Program for Redshift exposes several configuration options via Lambda environment variables.
+The Sync Program for Amazon Redshift exposes several configuration options via Lambda environment variables.
 More detail on the available parameters can be found below.

 * **ExecutionSchedule:** Cron expression to Lambda function through EventBridge rule
 * **S3Bucket:** The S3 bucket where the application code will be copied to.